emicklei/recall/README.md

 In general, a failure situation is an exceptional occurrence, so collecting information in that case is not overly costly.

 The `recall` package builds on this idea by encapsulating a function that can return an error.
-The following strategies are available to capture debug logging:
+The following strategies are available to capture debug (slog) logging:

 #### RecallOnErrorStrategy

 If an error is detected, a Recaller will call that same function again, but this time with a different logger configured to capture all debug logging.
-This strategy requires that your function has no side-effects ; idempotent.
+This strategy requires that your function has no side-effects ; idempotency.
 This is the default strategy.

 #### RecordingStrategy